-If the number of children is k then removal of any edge results in remaining weight (k-1)/k.

-The following example shows that, for binary trees, the factor two-thirds in Lemma 1.3.1 cannot be improved upon.
+If the number of children is k then removal of any edge leaves weight (k-1)/k.
+The following example shows that, for trees of degree at most three, the factor two-thirds in Lemma 1.3.1 cannot be improved upon.